Clarity-Digital-Twin/yc-cofounder-bot/docs/06-dev-environment.md

 ### Runtime
 - `openai>=1.*`                 # OpenAI base SDK (Responses API)
 - `playwright`                  # Browser control (executor)
-- `openai-agents`               # Optional: Agents Runner wrapper (imports as `agents`)
+# Note: openai-agents package NOT used - we use Responses API directly
 - `streamlit`                   # Web UI dashboard
 - `python-dotenv`               # Environment configuration
 - `pydantic>=2.0.0`            # Data validation
 - `sqlite3`                     # Built-in, for quotas and deduplication

 ### Import Surface (IMPORTANT)
-Prefer Responses API directly for CUA; if you use Agents Runner, the package installs as `openai-agents` and imports as `agents`.
+We use the Responses API directly for CUA.
+The legacy Agents SDK (`openai-agents`) is not required.

 ### Development
 - `pytest` - Testing framework